faircloth-lab/phyluce/docs/citing.rst

 Citing
 ******

-If you use the `phyluce`_ code in any form, please cite the following manuscript (which is "in review"):
+If you use the `phyluce`_ code in any form, please cite the following manuscript:

 ..
 [BCF2015] Faircloth BC.
-2015.
+2016.
 PHYLUCE is a software package for the analysis of conserved genomic loci.
-Bioinformatics. doi:`10.1093/bioinformatics/btv646 <http://doi.org/10.1093/bioinformatics/btv646>`_.
+Bioinformatics 32:786-788. doi:`10.1093/bioinformatics/btv646 <http://doi.org/10.1093/bioinformatics/btv646>`_.

 If you are processing UCE data that you have collected by targeted